 Our school is wheelchair friendly.
 We have a disabled toilet and access to changing facilities.

 Advice can also be found from Stockton Parent Carer Form here, who are ‘made up of parents and carers of children and young people with SEND aged 0-25 years living in Stockton on Tees.
 We volunteer our time to work alongside strategic bodies, service providers and commissioners to ensure that the needs of children, young people with SEND and their families are being met.’

 There is also the SENDIASS service here, which ‘is a free, impartial and confidential service.
 We provide advice, information and support on all matters relating to special educational needs and disabilities (SEND) to: Parents of children and young people with SEN or disability, Children with SEN or a disability, Young people up to the age of 25 with SEN or a disability’

-Click the logo below for our Special Education Needs and Disabilities school offer:
+Click the logo below for our Special Education Needs and Disabilities school offer and information report: